skinny85/type-safe-builder-example/Readme.md

     re-implements all of the previous examples, but this time using the [Jilt library](https://github.com/skinny85/jilt)
     instead of writing the Builders by hand.

+All of this code is in the [Public Domain](https://en.wikipedia.org/wiki/Public_domain).